vinissou/PDF-PageSizeFixer/README.md

 A quick solution to change PDF files page size, because Ghostscript and every single option I tested at the time just messed with the orientation.
 This just adjusts the MediaBox value of the file without re-encoding the images to avoid any quality loss.
 And it also keeps the OCR intact.

-The newer version of PyMuPDF is causing some border problems for now, but I intend to fix it, expand it and add executables soon.
+I intend to expand it's funcionality and add executables soon.

 It can only save PDFs in the 1.7 version, it doesn't seem to have a way to change this in PyMuPDF: